-How did you pay off your mortgage early?
+One: How did you pay off your Mortgage Early?

 I’ve read in your books and in several interviews that you paid off your first home in 9 years on an average income of $35,000—and you had 5 kids!
 Could you explain how one would pay off your mortgage early?

-Paying off a mortgage faster isn’t easy, but it isn’t super complicated either.
+Paying off a home loan faster isn’t easy, but it isn’t super complicated either.
 It takes planning, focused attention and some discipline.
-We started simple and slowly and built from there.
+We started simple and slow and built from there.

 Our first home was a 1458 square foot repo.
-We purchased it from the bank and got a favorable mortgage rate of 11% (the going rate at that time was 13%.
-We were able to pay off our mortgage fast using the 5 tips in this article.
+We purchased it from the bank and got a favorable home loan rate of 11% (the going rate at that time was 13%.
+We were able to pay off our mortgage faster using the 5 tips in this article.